• Skip to primary navigation

 • In a large measuring cup, whisk the buttermilk, eggs, and vanilla.
 Add the ricotta cheese and lemon juice and mix until thoroughly combined.

 • Pour the wet ingredients into the dry ingredients and fold together until combined.
-Add the cooled, melted butter and whisk until well combined.
+Add the cooled, melted butter and mix until well combined.
 Set aside to rest for 10 minutes.

 • Heat a large cast iron griddle or nonstick skillet over medium-low heat.
 When warm, add a teaspoon or so of butter and let melt.
 Drop ¼ cup scoops of pancake batter onto griddle or pan.